haveyoudebuggedit/debugged.it/content/blog/2020-10-11-after-100-interviews-hiring-manager.md

 ### Check your social media accounts

-Are you constantly mentioning companies, platforms, and people who annoy your or otherwise are *“doing it wrong”*, especially when you have no track record of having achieved anything similar?
+Are you constantly mentioning companies, platforms, and people who annoy you or otherwise are *“doing it wrong”*, especially when you have no track record of having achieved anything similar?
+Consider stopping that - if you have nothing nice to say, sometimes it’s better to say nothing at all.

 Here’s my own example: I specifically set up a Twitter account to get a job where I can work from home, many years ago.
 I was careful of what I posted as I had only one purpose for it: get that job somewhere in open source that lets me work from home.
-It worked.
+In my case, it worked.

 But you know what one of the people in the hiring process also told me?
 They went through literally *every one of my tweets* and replies from 2 years to figure out who I am.
 They even asked about one or two tweets that were 1-2 years old.
 Those were experimental tweets where I had tested the response as opposed to the normal type of tweets I did.
 Those tweets helped me get the job!
 Naturally, I deleted my Twitter right after I landed that job because it had served its purpose so why bother wasting time?